Skip to content

 Building a Collection That Makes Sense

-Strong collections are rarely assembled quickly.
+Strong collections aren’t assembled quickly.

-If you find yourself reaching for the same watch repeatedly while others sit untouched, pay attention.
+If you find yourself reaching for the same watch while others sit untouched, pay attention.
 That watch is telling you something.

-It is not asking to be replaced.
+It isn’t asking to be replaced.

-It is asking to be built on.
+It’s asking to be built on.

 Closing Thought